 Engaging Democratic Activists for MENA Advancement

-PDC's EDAMA initiative is supporting and networking democratic activists in Algeria, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Syria, Tunisia and Yemen.
+Partner's EDAMA initiative supported and networked democratic activists in Algeria, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Syria, Tunisia and Yemen.

-PDC's regional initiative, "Engaging Democratic Activists for MENA Advancement" is supporting networking and shared learning among democratic activists from 12 countries in the Middle East and North Africa.
-The leaders of the democracy movements in these countries, including NGOs, youth movement leaders, the private sector, the media, new political parties, and bloggers, have challenges to address far beyond democratic elections and changes of government.
+Partner's regional initiative, "Engaging Democratic Activists for MENA Advancement" supported networking and shared learning among democratic activists from 12 countries in the Middle East and North Africa for 18-months between 2012 and 2013.
+The leaders of the democracy movements in these countries, including NGOs, youth movement leaders, the private sector, the media, new political parties, and bloggers, had challenges to address far beyond democratic elections and changes of government.
 Their civil society counterparts in Europe, Latin America, and the broader Global South have experienced these challenges first-hand, and have learned many lessons about advocacy and change management in the transition to democracy.
-Based on PDC’s experience, we know that these MENA leaders will be better able to create the democratic countries they envision if they have access to the support, experiences, and resources of their peers.
+Based on Partner’s experience, we knew these MENA leaders would be better able to create the democratic countries they envision if they have access to the support, experiences, and resources of their peers.

 Launch Conference: Regional Forum for Arab Democracy 2012

 The first EDAMA learning exchange, held in in September 2012 in Amman, Jordan, brought together democratic activists from the 12 EDAMA countries with activists from 18 different countries that have experienced the transition from authoritarian government to democracy, including Serbia, Slovakia, Georgia and others.
 The Forum fostered regional connections and relationships and offered training in community mobilization, cooperative advocacy, coalition building, and facilitation.